Estimated reading time: 6 minutes

 They are the hands and feet that touch the lives of each other, visitors, and those within their communities.

-In the business community, organizations incorporate service standards into their training programs to ensure that there is an understanding of behavior expectations, consistency in practice and a commitment to providing the best possible service experience for those who are on the receiving end of their products and services.
+In the business community, organizations incorporate service standards into their training programs to ensure an understanding of behavior expectations, consistency in practice, and a commitment to providing the best possible service experience for those who receive their products and services.

-It is the culture of these organizations that support these standards of excellence, and employees understand the pivotal role they play in providing that service and support.
+It is the culture of these organizations that supports these standards of excellence, and employees understand the pivotal role they play in providing that service and support.

 Providing a great church experience for visitors and members is critical to church credibility and growth.

-It has been said that a visitor makes up their mind about attending a church long before the sermon is preached.
+It has been said that a visitor decides to attend a church long before the sermon is preached.

 It is the experience that begins when they pull their car onto the church campus.

-Taking the time to conduct service training for church employees and volunteers prepares them to provide that great church experience.
+Taking the time to conduct service training for church employees and volunteers prepares them to provide a great church experience.

-First of all there needs to be a church culture that provides the support and training for creating great experiences.
+First, there needs to be a church culture that provides the support and training for creating extraordinary experiences.

 This begins at the highest level of leadership and is carried throughout the ranks of employees and volunteers.

-These standards of expected behaviors should be developed at the highest level of leadership, demonstrated by church leaders and developed into training for employees and volunteers.
+These standards of expected behaviors should be developed at the highest leadership level, demonstrated by church leaders, and developed into training for employees and volunteers.

 Church Standards of Service Commitment

-- We will greet our guests, members and each other in a courteous and professional manner.
+- We will greet our guests, members, and each other courteously and professionally.

-- We will listen effectively to our customers’ requests and promptly take the necessary actions to assist them.
-We will keep our customers informed of unexpected delays in service.
+- We will listen effectively to our customer’s requests and promptly take the necessary actions to assist them.
+We will keep our customers informed of unexpected service delays.

-- We will inform our customers of normal process time, when they can expect completion and any delays that may arise in the process.
+- We will inform our customers of the normal process time when they can expect completion and any delays that may arise.

-- We will touch base with our customers to update them as to where we are in the process.
+- We will touch base with our customers to update them on where we are in the process.

-- We will respond to website questions/requests within 24 hours during normal business hours.
+- We will respond to website questions/requests within 24 hours during regular business hours.

-- We will respond to applicants (employee/volunteer) within 24 hours of normal process time to let them know when they can expect completion and any delays that may arise in the process.
+- We will respond to applicants (employees/volunteers) within 24 hours of normal process time to let them know when they can expect completion and any delays that may arise.

 - We will finish our encounters with our customers in a courteous and professional way.